bcfuchs/geokey_hack/README.md

 ##4.
 Set up your .env.gktwit

--Copy bin/env.sample to bin/.env.gktwit
+Copy bin/env.sample to bin/.env.gktwit

--Open bin/.env.gktwit in an editor
+Open bin/.env.gktwit in an editor

--Supply required info--further instructions in the file.
+Supply required info--further instructions in the file.

 ##5.
 Set up a cron job to run c. every 15 mins